acohen1/GreggLimper/README.md

 2. `response.context.gather_context` pulls channel summaries and opt-in user profiles; deeper history is fetched on demand via tools.
 3. Messages are merged with the system prompt from `response.system_prompt.get_system_prompt`, yielding a fully grounded `messages` list.
 4. The bot calls OpenAI (`clients/oai.chat_full`) or a configured local Ollama model (`clients/ollama.chat`).
 When the model issues tool calls, the loop executes the requested tools, appends their outputs, and resubmits the conversation until a final reply is produced.
+5. **Accumulation Loop:** If configured, the final response is checked by a "Detail Classifier".
+If deemed incomplete, the bot re-prompts the model to add more detail, appending the new text to the response (`response/accumulator.py`).

 ### Tool Calling